xolovemari/xolovemari/README.md

 ## 👋 Hello!
-I'm xolovemari mostly of time but you can call me Mariana.
-I am currently studying Computer Science at UFRJ and always willing to learn something new
+I'm xolovemari mostly of time but you can call me "Mariana".
+I am currently studying Computer Science at UFRJ and always willing to learn something new!

 <div>
 <a href="https://github.com/xolovemari">